Skip to main content

 Use the same escalation path every time.
 Capture the request, route it to your change process, log the likely impact, and confirm the next owner.
 In plain terms, acknowledge the idea, note it in the project record, move it out of the check-in, and set who will review scope, cost, or timeline impact next.
 The failure mode is answering on the spot and quietly absorbing extra work, because then your notes stop matching the actual agreement.

 Treat it as an operational risk, not a complaint.
 Capture the dependency, route it to the right owner, log the impact on work already planned, and confirm the next step in writing.
 Your evidence pack should include the stand-up entry, the linked task or deliverable, the follow-up message, and any related time entry that shows what paused or shifted.
-If your contract or policy allows timeline adjustments, note “Add current timeline adjustment policy after verification” instead of inventing a rule in the moment.
+If your contract or policy allows timeline adjustments, verify the current timeline adjustment policy from the governing contract or policy record before using it in the update.

 Yes.
 Keep the same documentation path you would use with a team so your notes can still flow into client updates and project records.
 Write your own yesterday, today, and blockers in one project location, link completed work to the task or deliverable, and tag anything blocked or waiting on input.
 The checkpoint is the same as for a team: can you turn that note into a weekly client recap or status log without rebuilding the story from memory?